IBM/aspera-cli/docs/README.erb.md

 <%=tool%> adds some convenience:
 The API expects the field `recipients` to be an `Array` of `Hash`, each with field `name` and optionally `recipient_type`.
 <%=tool%> also accepts an `Array` of `String`, with simply a recipient name.
-Then, <%=tool%> will lookup existing contacts among all possible types, use it if a single match is found, and set the `name` and `recipient_type` accordingly.
+Then, <%=tool%> will look up existing contacts among all possible types, use it if a single match is found, and set the `name` and `recipient_type` accordingly.
 Else an exception is sent.

-> **Note:** The lookup is case insensitive and on partial matches.
+> **Note:** The lookup is case-insensitive and on partial matches.

 ```json
 {"title":"some title","recipients":["user@example.com"]}